 Cataract Eye Surgery

-Furthermore Dr Skalicky performs cataract surgery with the utmost care and diligence, at a surgical centre with the highest of standards.
+Pre-operative measurements are carried out with precision to determine the correct power of the artificial lens you need.
+Furthermore, A/Prof Skalicky performs cataract surgery with the utmost care and diligence, at a surgical centre with the highest of standards.
 Consequently, on auditing results from all our cataract surgeries, we have consistently very good outcomes with an excellent safety profile.

 Cataract vs Cataract removed and artificial lens inserted

-Dr Skalicky uses a high-frequency ultrasound device that breaks up the cloudy lens into small pieces, then gently suctions the fragments from the eye.
+A/Prof Skalicky uses a high-frequency ultrasound device that breaks up the cloudy lens into small pieces, then gently suctions the fragments from the eye.
 This part of the procedure promotes fast healing and reduces the risk of cataract surgery complications.

-After all remnants of the clouded lens have been removed from your eye, Dr Skalicky will insert a clear intraocular lens (an artificial lens).
+After all remnants of the clouded lens have been removed from your eye, A/Prof Skalicky will insert a clear intraocular lens (an artificial lens).
 The intraocular lens is secured in the same location where your natural lens had been.

 The procedure does not require an overnight stay in a hospital.
-It is day procedure, and you should be able to go home that afternoon/evening.
+It is a day procedure, and you should be able to go home that afternoon/evening.
 You will be awake during the surgical procedure, which lasts 20-30 minutes.

 Preparing For Cataract Surgery